List of national parks of Norway

 Ytre Hvaler is a marine park and all parks in Svalbard also contain marine areas.
 Sør-Spitsbergen is the largest park, covering an area of 13286 km2, although only 5141 km2 is land.
-The newest national park assigned in Norway is Lofotodden established in 2018.
+The newest national park assigned in Norway is Østmarka established in 2023.
 The largest park on the mainland is Hardangervidda, which covers an area of 3422 km2.
 Gutulia is the smallest, covering 23 km2.